 Work Is Something Your Team Can Look Forward To

 The sweetest part of a positive workplace culture is that work doesn’t have to be something your team dreads.
-People will actually look forward to coming into the office when there is a positive culture in place.
-People know that coming to work means connecting with friends, supporting a company they believe in and doing work that they enjoy!
+People will actually look forward to coming into the office when there is a positive culture in place, an inclusive workplace, and has a work-life balance.
+People know that coming to work means connecting with friends, supporting a company they believe in and doing work that they enjoy which means happy employees!

 Goals And Responsibilities Are Clear

-When it comes to work, people don’t want to have to guess what their responsibilities should entail.
+When it comes to work, people don’t want to have to guess what their responsibilities should entail especially new employees.
 It’s great to encourage people to take action when they see something that needs to be done.
 However, it’s even more important to clearly identify and articulate what individual goals and projects people should be working on.
 When everyone knows what they are supposed to do, it’s less likely that things will be forgotten or pushed to the wayside.

 Work Is A Safe Place

 This is a big one.
-Positive workplace cultures create a safe, inclusive space for everyone to not only be their authentic selves, but to have a support system in place when they need it.
+Positive workplace cultures create a safe, inclusive space for everyone to not only be their authentic selves, but to have a support system in place when they need it especially in high-pressure situations.
 Everyone goes through hard times and crises in and outside of work from time to time.
 Your team shouldn’t be afraid to ask for a mental health day or let you know when something has made them uncomfortable.
-When your employees can feel safe expressing their needs, that’s a huge win.
+When your employees can feel safe expressing their needs, it can help employee well-being.

 The office feels like one big family